Subspace clustering using a symmetric low-rank representation: Introduction

-Some work on sparse representation theory and rank minimization \cite{Cand2008l1norm, Recht2010MinRank, Cai2010SVT, Elhamifar2013SSC, Liu2010LRR, Ni2010LRRPSD, Toh2010NNWithLS} has recently been proposed to alleviate these drawbacks.
-Effective approaches to subspace clustering called spectral-type based methods have been developed.
-These methods typically perform subspace clustering in two stages: they first learn an affinity matrix (an undirected graph) from the given data, and then obtain the final clustering results using a spectral clustering algorithm \cite{Luxburg2007SC} such as normalized cuts (NCuts) \cite{Shi2000Ncuts}. \citet{Elhamifar2013SSC} proposed a sparse subspace clustering (SSC) method, which uses the sparsest representation of the data points produced by ${l_1}$-norm minimization to define an affinity matrix of the undirected graph.
+where it refers to $Z$ as a coefficient matrix of linear representation.
+Some techniques based on Frobenius norm are developed to construct L2-Graph for subspace clustering, which require low computational cost \cite{Lu2013L2Graph, Peng2015SC, Peng2016SL}.
+Besides, \citet{Elhamifar2013SSC} proposed a sparse subspace clustering (SSC) method, which uses the sparsest representation of the data points produced by ${l_1}$-norm minimization of the coefficient matrix of linear representation to define an affinity matrix of the undirected graph. \citet{Liu2016DRSC} proposed an efficient distributed framework for the computation of SSC on a shared-memory architecture.
 Then spectral clustering techniques are used to perform subspace clustering.
 The convex optimization model of SSC, under the assumption that the subspaces are either linearly independent or disjoint under certain conditions, results in a block diagonal solution.
 However, there is no global structural constraint on the spare representation.
 Moreover, SSC needs to carefully tune the number of nearest neighbors to improve performance, which leads to another parameter.